Anže Kopitar: Early career and establishment (2006–2010)

+Stanley Cup championships (2010–2015)

 The 2010–11 season saw Kopitar play in his 325th consecutive NHL game, which set a new Kings team record, passing Marcel Dionne on 15 March 2011.
-However eleven days later, Kopitar's season and ironman streak came to an abrupt end at 330 games after he suffered a broken ankle.
-Despite the injury setback, Kopitar led the team in scoring for the fourth straight season with 73 points, and was named the team's most valuable player for the second time.
+However eleven days later, on 26 March, Kopitar's season and ironman streak came to an abrupt end at 330 games after he suffered a broken ankle in a 4–1 win game against the Colorado Avalanche as a result from a collision with Avalanche defenceman Ryan O'Byrne.
+Despite the late-season injury setback and missing the final seven regular season games and the playoffs, Kopitar led the team in scoring for the fourth straight season with 73 points (25 goals, 48 assists), and was named the team's most valuable player for the second time while the Kings as a team finished the season as the seventh seed in the Western Conference.
+In Kopitar's absence, the Kings would go on to lose in the opening round of the 2011 playoffs in six games to the second-seeded San Jose Sharks.

-In the 2011–12 season, Kopitar led the Kings in scoring with 76 points, including a career-best 51 assists.
-The Kings won the Stanley Cup as playoff champions, their first title in team history.
-Kopitar finished tied with Kings captain Dustin Brown to lead the team in playoff scoring, with each having 20 points from 20 games played.
+In the 2011–12 season, Kopitar led the Kings in scoring with 76 points, (25 goals and a career-best 51 assists) in all 82 games played.
+After the defeating the back-to-back Presidents' Trophy-winning Vancouver Canucks in five games in the conference quarterfinals along with a conference semifinals sweep to the second-seeded St. Louis Blues and a five-game victory over the third-seeded Phoenix Coyotes in the conference finals of the 2012 playoffs, the Kings won the Stanley Cup as the playoff champions, by defeating the sixth-seeded New Jersey Devils in six games in the Stanley Cup Finals for their first title in team history.
+Kopitar finished tied with Kings captain Dustin Brown to lead the team in playoff scoring, with each having 20 points (eight goals, 12 assists) from all 20 games played.
 Kopitar became the first Slovenian-born player to win the Stanley Cup.
 In recognition of this, Kopitar was named as the 2012 Slovenian male Athlete of the Year.

 The 2012–13 NHL season was delayed due to the NHL lockout, so Kopitar joined his younger brother Gašper on Mora IK of the Swedish second-tier league HockeyAllsvenskan, signing a contract with the team for the 2012–13 season.
 He played 31 games for Mora, scoring 34 points, before the NHL lockout ended in January 2013.
-A shortened, 48-game NHL season commenced, Kopitar recorded 42 points in 47 games to once again lead the Kings in scoring, and was named the team's best defensive player.
+A shortened, 48-game NHL season commenced, Kopitar recorded 10 goals, and 32 assists for 42 points in 47 games to once again lead the Kings in scoring, and was named the team's best defensive player.
+Kopitar and the Kings would go on another lengthy playoff run as the defending champions but unable to defend their title as they lost in five games to the Presidents' Trophy-winning and eventual Stanley Cup champion Chicago Blackhawks.
+Kopitar finished the 2013 playoffs by playing in all 18 games with three goals and six assists for nine points recorded.